 - Junior Web Designer.
 For those who prefer a more visual work-from-home entry-level coding job, junior web designer is a good option.
 In this role you’ll design the look and function of websites, so you’ll need to know HTML, CSS, and JavaScript, as well as some basic design principles.

 - Digital Analyst.
-Digital analyst is an entry-level position for digital marketers.
-You’ll analyze marketing data and learn about improvements companies can make to their digital marketing strategy.
+In a digital analytics position, you’ll analyze marketing data and learn about improvements companies can make to their digital marketing strategy.
+While you won’t need most coding skills in this role, you will need basic knowledge of the SQL programming language.

 - Data Analyst.
 Another online programming job for beginners is data analyst.
-You can get this job after completing a data science coding bootcamp.
-A data analyst job is typically the first step in a data scientist career path.
+You can get this job not only with a degree, but also after completing a data analytics coding bootcamp.
+A data analyst role is typically the first step in a data scientist career path.

 Best Part-Time Remote Coding Jobs